nickewing/netz/README.md

 error (MSE) used while training.
 Training will stop once the MSE drops below the desired error.

+*:calc-batch-error-in-parallel* - Calculate example batch errors in parallel for each epoch.
+Default: true.

 License and Copyright
 ---------------------